 Sticky Clients \ Roaming

 Sticky clients just suck.
 If a client device has poor SNR (either unidirectional or bi-directional), it will use unsophisticated modulation, and so will use low MCS/data rates.
 Equally bad, sticky clients significantly extend the interference range of a BSS, and CCI drives down network capacity.
-By raising the MBR to 24M, it limits the data rate that both the AP and the clients can use for MAC layer operations.
+By raising the MBR to 12M, it limits the data rate that the AP can use for transmissions.

 In the graphic below, you will see that the laptop in the center is associated with the AP to the left.
 Both APs in the graphic are on the same channel.
 While the APs cannot hear each other, they (and many of their other clients) can hear the laptop.
 In this situation, the client effectively conjoins the two BSSs and causes CCI.
 For this reason, it’s important for clients not to roam too far from their associated AP.